srilakshmikanthanp/clipbirdesk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Clipbird Software Helps you to sync your clipboard data between devices connected to a local network.
 It is a cross-platform software that works on various platforms.
 It is free and open-source software that is licensed under the MIT License.
-It currently supports
+It currently supports `Windows`.`

-* Windows

 <p align="right">(<a href="#readme-top">back to top</a>)</p>